Soben713/Twizhoosh/README.md

 for you.
 But if you are trying to implement a script for Twizhoosh you should:

 1. Fork Twizhoosh.
-2. Create your feature branch: `git checkout -b my-new-script`
+2. Create your script branch: `git checkout -b my-new-script`
-3. Implement your feature.
+3. Implement your script.
 4. Commit your changes: `git commit -am 'Add some script'`
 5. Push to the branch: `git push origin my-new-script`
 6. Submit a pull request.